 But how could soaking up breathtaking natural scenic views, hanging out with a few beer snobs, and chasing specters at Stephen King’s favorite hotel not be absolutely amazing?

 Good luck with the altitude, it can be a real doozy.
+Just make sure you're covered with an affordable home insurance policy.

 NOTE: if you decide Colorado isn't right for you, we've covered the other states, too, to help you find YOUR paradise.
 If the Southwest isn’t quite your jam, have you thought about Massachusetts?